Arborek is a small tourist village in Raja Ampat.

 Sustainable tourism at Arborek

 The food served at the village was tempting.
-For me as a vegetarian, there was rice and tempe with some green to go along.
-What I would remember most about food at Arborek village is the pink fruit salad for desert.
+For me as a vegetarian, there was rice and Tempe with some green to go along.
+What I would remember most about the food in the village is the pink fruit salad for dessert.
 Served in a plastic glass it had a certain rustic appeal.

 I tried striking a conversation with the village women.
-The wife of the village head came forth and answered my queries, of course, our lovely Indonesian bloggers played interpreter.
+The wife of the village head came forth and answered my queries, of course, our lovely Indonesian bloggers played interpreters.
 I learned that the village has only 37 families and roughly 197 people.
-They all belong to Betue tribe.
-There is community kitchen to cater to the few home stays that the village offers to tourists.
-Check out more about them on Indonesia Tourism website.
+They all belong to the Betue tribe.
+There is a community kitchen to cater to the few homes stays that the village offers to tourists.
+Check out more about them on the Indonesia Tourism website.

-The main occupation of this village is hosting the tourist and helping them explore the Raja Ampat region around Arborek.
-Apart from home stays, they also offer boat rides to other islands or other popular places in the region.
-Going by the number of tourists in the village, it seems they do a good business.
+The main occupation of this village is hosting tourists and helping them explore the Raja Ampat region.
+Apart from homestays, they also offer boat rides to other islands or other popular places in the region.
+Going by the number of tourists in the village, it seems they do good business.
 I appreciated the fact that right at the pier they have a notice that says two things:

 - You are entering the village, please dress politely.